 Append CSV file to a list

-If you are using a CSV file, instead of the text file, the code will be slightly more complicated.
+If you are using a CSV file, instead of a text file, the code will be slightly more complicated.

 This is the CSV file opened in a text editor: